Bò Bía: Spring Rolls with Chinese Sausage & Jicama

 Delicious Vietnamese Bo Bia Spring Rolls: Rice paper rolls filled with Chinese sausages, jicama, and carrots - a perfect blend of flavors and textures.

-Bò Bía – Chinese Sausage Spring Rolls
+Bò Bía (Spring Rolls with Chinese Sausage & Jicama)

 Course Appetizer, Snack